imamchishty/spring-boost/README.md

 - **cloud-turbine** - netflix central dashboard, runs on port 8073.

 - **cloud-zuul** - API gateway running on port 8072, see the bootstrap.yml file (in the cloud-zuul folder) for examples.
 By default it blocks /admin and permits /api/**.

+- **cloud-zipkin** - Zipkin to trace requests via slueth, already setup.

+- **cloud-graylog2** - Logging, this requires you to use the graylog log4j2 file under resources.
+Rename this to log4j2 and remove the other one.
+You will need to setup the server/port details.

 The preferred way to start them all is using docker-compose, the file is located in the cloud servers directory.
 For further details: https://github.com/imamchishty/cloud-servers